- Great impact protection

 Materials feel nice in the LeBron 17

-Players seem to love the feel of the shoe’s Knitposite upper; they say it’s “top-notch,” “cozy,” and “balanced” in the sense that there is flexibility and sturdiness in the right areas.
+We also loved the feel of the shoe’s Knitposite upper.
+It is amazingly cosy and offers flexibility and sturdiness in the right areas.

 Support is inconsistent